 The Home Infusion Advanced Pharmacy Practice Experience (APPE) is an elective clinical rotation which takes place in a setting that provides home health care services.
 The student will become familiar with the pharmacist's responsibilities in preparation of home parenteral products.
 The student may participate in several of the home care facility's activities including home visit assessments with the nurses, inventory and quality control of products and patient discharge consultations.
 The student will also be exposed to pumps and other parenteral devices needed in home care.
-P: Successful completion of all didactic coursework in the Pharm.D. curriculum.
+This course is repeatable to a maximum of 10 credit hours.
+P. Successful completion of all didactic coursework in the Pharm.D. curriculum.